Jose Miranda Player Props: Twins vs. Red Sox

 Red Sox Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks fifth in MLB.
+- The Red Sox pitching staff is sixth in the league with a collective 9.5 strikeouts per nine innings.

-- The Red Sox's 4.92 team ERA ranks 22nd across all league pitching staffs.
+- The Red Sox have a 5.20 team ERA that ranks 24th among all MLB pitching staffs.

-- Red Sox pitchers combine to give up 25 total home runs at a rate of 1.4 per game (to rank 24th in the league).
+- The Red Sox surrender the fourth-most home runs in baseball (28 total, 1.5 per game).

-- Kluber makes the start for the Red Sox, his fourth of the season.
-He is 0-3 with a 6.92 ERA and 13 strikeouts through 13 2/3 innings pitched.
+- Houck makes the start for the Red Sox, his fourth of the season.
+He is 2-0 with a 4.50 ERA and 15 strikeouts through 14 2/3 innings pitched.

-- His most recent time out came in relief on Tuesday when the righty tossed 2/3 innings against the Minnesota Twins while giving up hits.
+- In his last appearance -- out of the bullpen on Wednesday -- the right-hander tossed 2/3 innings against the Minnesota Twins while surrendering hits.

-- The 37-year-old has amassed an ERA of 6.92, with 9 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .255 batting average against him.
+- In three games this season, the 26-year-old has put up a 4.50 ERA and 9.6 strikeouts per nine innings, while allowing a batting average of .240 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.